 Use the Center/Edge dial to indicate whether the point of stabilization is more toward the center or the edge of the picture.
 For example if it's a shot with the subject in the middle of the frame while the camera is walking ahead of it, then the stabilization should analyze the center of the frame.
 If it's a break-dance performance with a bunch of action in the middle, then analyzing the edges is a better option to keep the stabilization smooth.

 The tracking points will adjust in real-time on the preview window to the right.
 The white tracking points indicate points which stabilizer will use to determine the picture trajectory.
-The orange points are data that will not being considered for stabilization, in response to the Slow/Fast and Center/Edge choices you made earlier.
+The orange points are data that will not be considered for stabilization, in response to the Slow/Fast and Center/Edge choices you made earlier.